-Faculty candidates must have an earned doctorate in mechanical engineering or a closely aligned field is required.
-Candidates are expected to demonstrate the ability to conduct research at the highest level, and to have a record of, or the promise for, outstanding teaching and supervision of students.
+Faculty candidates must have an earned doctorate in mechanical engineering or a closely aligned field.
+Candidates are expected to demonstrate the ability to conduct research at the highest level and to have a record of, or the promise for, outstanding teaching and supervision of students.

 Applications will be reviewed as they are received until positions are filled.
 Women and members of traditionally underrepresented minority groups are particularly encouraged to apply.
 Carnegie Mellon University is an Affirmative Action/Equal Opportunity Employer.